CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Introduction

+\longits (\itsns) have a rich history of offering valuable support to students and educators, with successful implementations such as Cognitive Tutor in mathematics \cite{anderson1995cognitive} and AutoTutor for computer literacy \cite{graesser2004autotutor}.
+However, the development of effective ITS remains a challenge, particularly in addressing the diverse learning needs of students and promoting a deeper understanding of complex concepts.
+Drawing on the potential of recent advancements in natural language processing, chat-based Large Language Models (LLMs) such as ChatGPT \cite{gpt4sparkai,openai2023gpt4} present an opportunity to build upon the existing ITS and further improve ITS by integrating LLMs with learning science principles~\cite{macina2023mathdial, sonkar2023code}.
+The application of learning science principles is crucial for developing ITS that effectively supports learners in their cognitive processes, provides personalized assistance, and fosters engaging learning experience \cite{wing2006computational, shute2017demystifying}.

+In this study, we present a novel design framework called Conversational Learning with Analytical Step-by-Step Strategies (CLASS) that integrates these principles to create an effective language model-based ITS for biology, referred to as SPOCK\footnote{Code and models are available at \url{https://github.com/luffycodes/Tutorbot-Spock}}.
+The core objective of the CLASS framework is to equip \its with two important capabilities: 1) providing tutor-like step-by-step guidance that fosters learners' deeper understanding 2) engaging learners in tutor-like conversations using natural language to ensure conversational adaptability.
+CLASS utilizes two specifically curated training datasets to instill the desired capabilities in SPOCK while aligning with learning science principles.

+The first dataset, \emph{``scaffolding dataset''}, is grounded in problem decomposition and scaffolding learning principles \cite{wing2006computational, shute2017demystifying}.
+This dataset covers essential components such as problems, related subproblems, hints, incorrect solutions, and customized feedback.

+The second \emph{``conversational dataset''} builds on the foundation established by the scaffolding dataset and focuses on simulated conversational student-tutor interactions inspired by the socio-constructivist model of learning \cite{stone1998metaphor}.
+The conversations, generated by GPT-4, incorporates elements of effective praise and encouraging tutor reactions to student errors \cite{effectivepraise}, ensuring that SPOCK provides immediate, earned, truthful, specific, and genuine feedback focused on the learning process.

-Within the interactions contained in the second dataset, a pre-defined response template is employed to ensure consistency and coherence in \botnamens's responses.
-This template addresses various situations, such as handling incorrect, correct, and ambiguous responses, as well as guiding students through subproblems and effectively addressing their inquiries.
-By adhering to this template, \botname benefits from a structured approach that enables the seamless incorporation of user feedback, promoting system enhancement and fine-tuning.
-Additionally, this method offers valuable insights into the internal decision-making mechanisms of \botnamens, contributing to its continuous improvement and refinement.
+Within the conversations contained in the second dataset, a pre-defined response template is employed to ensure consistency and coherence in SPOCK's responses across various situations.
+This structured approach facilitates seamless user feedback incorporation and system enhancement by offering insights into SPOCK's internal decision-making mechanisms for continuous improvement and refinement.

-Our contributions can be summarized as follows: \begin{enumerate} \item We introduce a novel \longfw (\fwns) framework for constructing \longits (\itsns), focusing on two primary goals: facilitating tutor-like, step-by-step guidance and promoting engaging interactions with students.
-The \fw framework incorporates two unique synthetic datasets generated using GPT-4 with specially crafted prompts, working together to enable the achievement of our goals.
-The first, the scaffolding dataset, cultivates essential skills such as providing hints, feedback, and segmenting problems into smaller tasks.
-The second, the conversational dataset, facilitates the effective application of these acquired skills, enabling \its to engage in cohesive and interactive dialogues with learners.